plang85/plang85.github.io/_posts/2017-09-18-ditch-deterministic-computations.md

 However, as models get more complex and feature combinations reach higher levels, implementation choices are far from straight forward and without right or wrong.
 We need to allow engineers to make these in an agile spirit - get something working, expose it to the customer, get feedback and improve.
 Reliying on simulator to reproduca past results on the dot puts the (unrealistic) burden on the implementer to get things right the first time.
 Even worse, it indirectly keeps people from looking into improving algorithms, since that would most certainly induce a change in behavior.
 This also impacts time to market since it puts pressure on engineers to get it right the first time - laboring under this illusion.

 But we definitely can learn to focus on higher level traits rather than discrete results.
 We know when our non linear solutions converge.

+I certainly believe in physics based simulation.
+It enables/makes possible to reason over results.
+Often when we use simulation this is actually more important than the numerical results themselves.
+We see and can trace back physical processes over time, which elevates our understanding of the system.
+I believe we can construct a framework that supports above points on top of existing simulation engines.